ner-aim/Men-s-Styling-RAG-Chatbot/README.md

 ## 🧠 Inspiration

-_“RAG isn’t just for enterprise docs — it can power a personalized AI that knows your aesthetic, your wardrobe, your vibe.”_
+_“RAG isn’t just for enterprise docs; it can power a personalized AI that knows your aesthetic, your wardrobe, your vibe.”_